September 5, 2019

 Pagna Kim, Country Director of AIP Foundation, who hosted several sessions at the conference on helmet safety, speeding, and distracted driving, expressed, “Especially when the situation in Cambodia has reached the point that at least 5 lives are lost and 13 more are seriously injured in road crashes each day, identifying countermeasures is much needed.
 The recommendations made at this conference will help lay a foundation for the future of effective road crash prevention.”

-See more photos from the conference.
+Read the Press Release and view more photos from the conference.